-In supported housing, some people with a learning disability are given a licence or a less secure tenancy even if the intention is that their home is a long-term arrangement.
+In supported housing, some people are given a licence or a less secure tenancy even if the intention is that their home is a long-term arrangement.
 It may also be that regardless of having an insecure tenure, the reality in terms of how organisations operate is that the person would not be unfairly evicted.
-Therefore, even if security of tenure does not exist in theory or by law, practice dictates that many people with learning disabilities are in reasonably secure housing arrangements.
+Therefore, even if security of tenure does not exist in theory or by law, practice dictates that many people are in reasonably secure housing arrangements.
 There are also however, many examples of organisations that move people on for wider organisational reasons such as financial or service efficiencies/savings.
-People with learning disabilities are also regularly asked to move from their home because their support package is not working.
+Tenants themselves are also regularly asked to move from their home because their support arrangement is not working.
 For these reasons, it is simply not acceptable to fudge the tenancy arrangement on the basis that most providers would do the right thing.
-People with learning disabilities need the same kind of security in their homes that the majority of the tenant population enjoy.
+People who require support in their lives need the same kind of security in their homes that the majority of the tenant population enjoy.